lumenlearning/OpenAssessments/README.md

 use ngrok which can be downloaded from https://ngrok.com/.

 ### Secrets file
-config/secrets.yml will be used to hold values that should be kept safe and which should not be commited to your repository
+config/secrets.yml will be used to hold values that should be kept safe and which should not be commited to your repository.

 `cd config`